At St. John’s, we say that “Doubts are ok, questions are welcome, please, come as you are.”

 What should I wear?

 Dress for comfort.
 People at St. John’s dress informally, but in addition to jeans and “business casual” you’ll sometimes see dresses, jackets, and occasionally, ties.
-Again, come as you are.
+Come as you are.

 Where can I park?